PixelOwl/.NET/README.md

 ### **Phase 6** - Events

-We would like to notify the customer as soon as his order has been completed and ready for collection.
+The customer has to be notified as soon as his order has been completed and ready for collection.
+We will use emails for notifications and trigger it using Domain Events.

 Increasing Performance